ranraj/tic-tac-toe/ui/README.md

 # tic-tac-toe
   This is project is a use case to practice typed functional language.

-Language : Elm-lang
+##Language : Elm-lang

-How to Execute TciTacToe application ?
+How to install TciTacToe application dependecy packages?

     Check out the source code

-    Install Dependency

     Get in to the project directory.

-    Dependency installation
+    Install Dependency using

+    ```elm
+    elm package install
+    ```

         Execute the elm package install and it will prompt your permission to download the dependency.
 Type y and Hit.

-    Start the application
+How to access the application?

+    Note : Make sure ther service is up and running Find the index.html file placed in the src/web location.
+Simply open the html in the browser and start play.

+How to make project?

+    If you want to customize the service running port in the Elm ui.

+    Do the chanes in the src/Elm/AppConfig.elm

+    ```
+    serverAddress = localhost
+    ```
-    Run the elm reactor command from the project direct.
-Then elm will expose tictactoe application in the default port.
-(8000)
+    Execute the below command from the root directory to rebuild the project

-    Access the application

-    Start play from the TicTacToe-local url.

-How to add dependency manually using elm-package manager?

-Elm provides way to add required dependency through the elm package manager.

-    elm package install elm-lang/core

-    elm package install elm-lang/html

-    elm package install elm-lang/svg

-    elm package install elm-lang/window

-After the successful required package installation , elm will create elm-package.json file.
-Which is the build file for elm reactor.
+    elm make src/Elm/TicTacToe.elm --output=src/web/tictactoe.js

+    It creats a javascript file ( Elm source complied to a JS file )